sul-dlss/cybersource-rest-ruby/README.md

 # Download the Payment Batch Detail Report using the CyberSource SDK

-This repository is a hard fork and heavily modified and pruned version of the [CyberSource working code sample](https://github.com/CyberSource/cybersource-rest-samples-ruby) which demonstrates Ruby integration with the CyberSource REST APIs through the [CyberSource Ruby SDK](https://github.com/CyberSource/cybersource-rest-client-ruby).
+This LibSys repository is a hard fork and heavily modified and pruned version of the [CyberSource working code sample](https://github.com/CyberSource/cybersource-rest-samples-ruby) which demonstrates Ruby integration with the CyberSource REST APIs through the [CyberSource Ruby SDK](https://github.com/CyberSource/cybersource-rest-client-ruby).

 ## Requirements